General:

 Conclusion:

-Wait a few days and then your attorney can check with the Social Security Administration and confirm that they got your request for a hearing.
+Wait a few days and then you can check with the Social Security Administration and confirm that they got your request for a hearing.
 After that, it will be many months before you hear back from the SSA with a date for your hearing.